WHO WE ARE

 A True Change is a community-based 501 (C)(3) non-profit organization founded in July 2017 by Ta’Rell Burton Sr. and his wife, Kisha Burton to address the dilemmas of urban poverty.

-A True Change is owned and operated by minorities who possess a personal and direct connection to the at-risk population and lifestyle that is presently destroying Denver’s under served communities.
+A True Change is founded and operated by minorities who possess a personal and direct connection to the at-risk population and lifestyle that is presently destroying Denver’s under served communities.
 For many high-risk children and adolescents, a window of opportunity may exist for preventive interventions to alter life trajectories in positive ways.
 The entire staff at A True Change wholeheartedly believes that education is the key to understanding, personal growth, and overall success.

 Our mission is to promote stability and guidance to inner city